alexk-1998/spectral-analysis-tools/README.md

 Screen-tearing may be present when scrolling the GUI table on Windows platforms, this is being investigated.

-Mac users may be unable to scroll the GUI table with their trackpad, this will be fixed in future updates.

 The plot limits will not automatically update to ensure continuum-removed curves are in view, the user should click Set X Limits, X Ticks, and the same for Y to ensure the curves are in view.
 This will be updated in the future.